Weighing the benefits of a service against the cost incurred.

-- Refill This Kit - Available for most of the first aid kits & refills we offer, a list of the individual items sold in that kit can be found on the "refill this kit" tab of the Kit or refill page.
-Simply click & order the supplies you need to replenish.
+Refill This Kit - Available for most of the first aid kits and refills we offer, a list of the individual items sold in that kit can be found on the "refill this kit" tab of the Kit or refill page.
+Simply click and order the supplies you need to replenish.

-- Make-A-First-Aid-Kit- Create a custom first aid kit or refill online.
-It’s fast & easy
+Make-A-Kit- Create a custom first aid kit or refill it online.
+It’s fast and easy

-- Reorder List- A powerful saved “wish-list”.
+Reorder List- A powerful saved “wish list”.
 All saved lists including "Make a first aid kit" lists can be found there.
-Once you are on the "Reorder Lists" page, click on the information tab & watch the video.
+Once you are on the "Reorder Lists" page, click on the information tab and watch the video.

 Additional Tools can be found within our various refill systems